 But the actual scientific evidence proving a causal relationship – that high stress leads to psoriasis flares in those predisposed to get psoriasis, or that it leads to worsening of existing psoriasis – is not strong.
 And the actual evidence that any particular food triggers psoriasis is almost nonexistent.

-Still, before we sound like the curmudgeonly neighbor telling kids to get off his lawn, we want to be clear that we do believe it is likely that stress can make a psoriasis flare worse, and that severe stress can trigger a flare.
+Still, it is our hunch that stress can worsen a psoriasis flare, and that severe stress can trigger a flare.
 There is simply a dearth of very solid research on the issue.
 (It’s also our hunch that not getting enough sleep, among other things, can worsen a psoriasis flare.)

 As for diet, there are a few things we are learning that are backed up by pretty good science: excessive alcohol consumption, and tobacco use, can make psoriasis worse, as can obesity.

 On the other hand, a 2019 study examined gluten intake in 85,000 women nurses with psoriasis or psoriatic arthritis who were tracked over more than two decades.
 They self-reported dietary habits every two years.
-(This is not great data, but at least it was nurses who presumably took the task seriously and worked to get it right.)
+(Self-reported data is not considered highly reliable, but at least it was nurses who presumably took the task seriously and worked to get it right.)
 The results showed that gluten intake had no impact on whether someone developed psoriasis or psoriatic arthritis over that time.
 (If you have celiac disease and eat gluten, you can develop a skin condition that mimics psoriasis.
-But you have celiac disease, not gluten-triggered psoriasis.)
+So someone triggered by gluten might have celiac disease rather than gluten-triggered psoriasis.)

 Or consider a different terrible disease, Multiple Sclerosis (MS).
 The role of stress in MS is in a surprisingly similar place as the role of stress in psoriasis: MS patients will tell you that stress seems to play a role, but the scientific proof is such that a leading MS group refers to stress impacting MS merely as “considered possible.”
 But does the media focus on the stress angle as frequently with MS as with psoriasis?

-If some of the attention given to stress and diet were directed instead to educating psoriasis patients to be vigilant in avoiding strep throat, and to always taper steroids like prednisone rather than cutting them out cold turkey, that would actually help people avoid more psoriasis flares than yet another anecdotal discussion of trigger foods.
+If some of the attention given to stress and diet were directed instead to educating psoriasis patients to be vigilant in avoiding strep throat, and to always taper steroids like prednisone rather than cutting them out cold turkey, that would be a net positive for those with psoriasis.

-But more generally, the constant focus on stress and diet diverts attention from delivering important news that has still not reached everyone with moderate to severe psoriasis: There are now psoriasis treatments that can help almost everyone.
-That is far more important than another piece pushing myths about nightshade vegetables.
+But more generally, the constant focus on stress and diet diverts attention from delivering important news that has still not reached everyone with psoriasis: There are now psoriasis treatments that can help almost everyone.
+That is far more important than another piece about nightshade vegetables (see below).

 It is an exciting time for psoriasis patients.
 Effective treatments have multiplied.
 That is where our focus should be.